MicrosoftDocs/bingmaps-docs/BingMaps/getting-started/uploading-and-publishing-entity-data-to-a-data-source.md

 ### Example: XML Schema and Entity Data
  The following is an XML data schema and input data example.
 The data schema specifies a set of location properties, an entity ID property and two other entity properties for phone and manager information.

  Note that the input data does not contain values for all of the location properties.
 For example, one set of entity data contains address information while the other set contains only latitude and longitude coordinates.
-When this data is uploaded to the [!INCLUDE[maps_devportal_name](../getting-started/includes/maps-devportal-name-md.md)], the geocode process can geocode (get latitude and longitude values for) the address data, and can reverse-geocode (get address information for) the latitude and longitude values.
+When this data is uploaded to the Bing Maps Dev Center, the geocode process can geocode (get latitude and longitude values for) the address data, and can reverse-geocode (get address information for) the latitude and longitude values.
 Geocoding or reverse-geocoding only occurs when address information is missing (reverse-geocoding) or when latitude and longitude values are missing (geocoding).
 If address information and latitude and longitude values are both provided for an entity, no changes are made to the data.
 You also have the option to upload and directly publish the data to the data source with no changes.

  In addition to other characters, such a comma or a hyphen (-), you can use the pipe (&#124;) character in XML entity values.
 The entity type name (FourthCoffeeShops in the example) supports hyphens (-) and underscores (_).